 General Health and Safety

-Pay close attention to the advice and information provided by local college staff.
+- Pay close attention to the advice and information provided by local campus staff.

-Carry key phone numbers for emergency contact with you at all times in case you are separated from the group.
+- Carry key phone numbers for emergency contacts with you at all times in case you are separated from the group.

 Medical Health and Safety

 - Health Insurance is required for all Dallas College study abroad and international travel.
 In addition to coverage for general illness or hospitalization, coverage must also include emergency evacuation and repatriation of remains in the event of death.

 - Although it is voluntary on your part, we strongly urge you to complete the entire Travel Emergency Information Worksheet (Form 3) to declare any known illnesses, disabilities or mental health information.
 This information will be used only on a need-to-know basis with project leads and campus staff, and it is very important that you provide the information needed for staff to help you stay healthy and safe during travel.

 - Jet lag and sleep disruption stress the body’s immune system and affect emotional and mental health.
 Be aware of the effects of sleep deprivation (especially during the first days of travel).
 Avoid alcohol and pace activities appropriately.

 - Immunizations—Consult with your physician regarding travel immunizations and medications.
 In addition to specific precautions related to the areas of travel, it is important to make sure that you are up to date on booster shots for common illnesses.